-As a Pastor of a multicultural Church in Johannesburg South Africa I have often encountered people in and outside of the Church that simply declare their disillusionment with the Church and ultimately God.
+As a Pastor of a multicultural Church in Johannesburg South Africa, I have often encountered people in and outside of the Church that simply declares their disillusionment with the Church and ultimately God.
 In the few years of being in full time Pastoral Ministry I have recognized five reasons people seem to lose their “sense of wonder”.
-Now this is not just a disappointment with the establishment but rather a deep rooted experience of “lostness”.
-Here is the reasons:
+Now, this is not just a disappointment with the establishment but rather a deep-rooted experience of “lostness”.
+Here are the reasons:

 1. Option Fatigue.

 The scholar named Barry Schwartz wrote a great book called the “Paradox of Choice” he writes “as the number of choices grows further the negatives escalate until it becomes overloaded.
-At this point; choice no longer operates but debilitates and tyrannize.
+At this point; choice no longer operates but debilitates and tyrannizes.
 Choice overload makes us depressed and then dead.”
-Today the Church have become Sanctuaries that solely caters for the need of its individualistic adherents.
+Today the Church has become Sanctuaries that solely cater for the need of its individualistic adherents.
 People like to find a community where they “belong” or fit “into”.
 The concern is not to find a place where Christ is exalted and sin is mentioned but rather where we are edified and affirmed.
-Jesus unfortunately finds this attitude to be totally contrary to His desired pleasure.
-He said “If you desire to follow Me, deny Yourself, pick up your cross, and follow me” (Luke 9:23).
+Jesus, unfortunately, finds this attitude to be totally contrary to His desired pleasure.
+He said, “If you desire to follow Me, deny Yourself, pick up your cross, and follow me” (Luke 9:23).
 The priority we face is not belonging but rather becoming.
-Look not for a Church that fits your choice,but rather one that is concerned with Christ’s commands.
+Look not for a Church that fits your choice, but rather one that is concerned with Christ’s commands.

 2. Functional Atheism.